kaaamos/random-ref-board/README.md

 # random-ref-board
-Creates a folder with x random images from the folders (and subfolders) in the input.
+Creates a folder with x random copied images from the folders (and subfolders) in the input.

 Use with programs like PureRef to create random moodboards.